-1. Composition studies = Studies on the development of basic and applied research on the acquisition of writing skills, and an understanding of the history of the uses and transformation of writing systems and writing technologies.
+- Composition Studies = Studies on the development of basic and applied research on the acquisition of writing skills and the history of the uses and transformation of writing systems and writing technologies.

-2. Discourse analysis in English = Studies on the approach to the analysis of written, vocal, or sign language use, or any significant event, e.g. discourse, writing, conversation, communicative event.
+- Discourse Analysis in English = Studies on the approach to the analysis of written, vocal, or sign language use, or any significant event, e.g. discourse, writing, conversation, communicative event.

-3. English language learning and teaching = Studies on the practice and theory of learning and teaching English for the benefit of people who are learning and teaching the language, specifically to help teachers, aspiring teachers and teacher educators with the practice of ELT and professional development.
+- English Language Learning and Teaching = Studies on the practice and theory of learning and teaching English for the benefit of people who are learning and teaching the language.

-5. English linguistics = Studies on analysing language form, language meaning, and language in context, human language by observing an interplay between sound and meaning, and the social, cultural, historical and political factors that influence language, through which linguistic and language-based context is often determined.
+- English Linguistics = Studies on analysing language form, language meaning, and language in context, human language by observing an interplay between sound and meaning, and the social, cultural, historical and political factors that influence language, through which linguistic and language-based context is often determined.

-6. English sociolinguistics = Studies on the descriptive study of the effect of any and all aspects of society, including cultural norms, expectations, and context, on the way language is used, and society's effect on language.
+- English Sociolinguistics = Studies on the descriptive study of the effect of any and all aspects of society, including cultural norms, expectations, and context, on the way language is used, and society's effect on language.

-8. History of the English language = Studies on the historical stages of English, e.g. Old English, Middle English, Early Modern English, and Modern English.
-Among the topics which may be taught in HEL are the following: origin and development of the language; vocabulary and etymology; meaning and expression; the role of reference books and dictionaries; varieties of spoken English.
+- History of English language = Studies on the historical stages of English, which may include origin and development of the language, etymology, reference books, dictionaries and varieties of spoken English.

-10. Sociology of English language = Studies on the effect of English language on society.
+- Sociology of English Language = Studies on the effect of English language on society.

-11. Technical communication = Studies on the ways to tailor and convey technical information to the general public to widen their horizon or a specific audience, e.g. subject matter experts, consumers, end users, etc.
+- Technical Communication = Studies on the ways to tailor and convey technical information to the general public to widen their horizon or a specific audience, e.g. subject matter experts, consumers, end users, etc.